idahogurl/vs-code-prettier-eslint/README.md

 - `prettier@^2.5.1`
 - `eslint@^8.7.0`
 - `@typescript-eslint/parser@^5.0.1` and `typescript@^4.4.4` **(Only for TypeScript projects)**
 - `vue-eslint-parser@^8.0.0` **(Only for Vue projects)**

+**Note**: For earlier versions of Prettier and/or ESLint, see [Support for Earlier Versions](https://github.com/idahogurl/vs-code-prettier-eslint#support-for-earlier-versions) section

 ## Installation